Awards, Scholarships, Honors and Honor Society

 Membership into this society is by invitation based on student's scholarship, further interest in higher education, interest in promoting interest among various community membership.
 The department sends out an invitation to eligible undergraduate and graduates and upon their acceptance solicits a small fee towards membership.
 In spring semester of each academic year, the invitations and acceptances take place and on the Awards ceremony day honoring the students scholarship, these invitees are inducted into the Sigma Pi Sigma Society.

-Prof. Bruce White is the Chapter Advisor.
-The inductees and the year of induction are listed below.
-The invitation to join the honor society is sent to the qualified students thro' department channel.
+Professor Bruce White is the chapter advisor.
+Inductees and the year of induction are listed below.
+The invitation to join the honor society is sent to the qualified students through department channels.

 - Noam Hiltzik, Bradley Phelps, Vincent Plisson, Peter Tomlinson, Mathew Reed (2017)